jgieseler/soho-loader/README.rst

 Data folder structure
 ---------------------

-All data files are automatically saved in a SunPy subfolder of the current user home directory.
+If no `path` argument is provided, all data files are automatically saved in a SunPy subfolder of the current user home directory.

 License